15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Browser extension

+Best for: Teams already using Asana, ClickUp, or Notion.
 Pricing: Free for 5 users; Team from $8.50/user/month.

-8. DeskTime – Best for Productivity Insights
+9. DeskTime, Best for Productivity Insights

 DeskTime sits between time tracking and productivity analytics.
-It logs app and URL usage, scores activities as productive or unproductive and turns that into a weekly engagement report.
+It logs app and URL usage, scores activities as productive or unproductive, and turns that into a weekly engagement report.
 Used carefully it can highlight workflow problems; used carelessly it crosses into surveillance.

 Best treated as a coaching tool for teams that have agreed to it, not a monitoring system imposed from above.
 The features it offers do not exist in Toggl or Harvest, so for teams that want behavioural insight, it has a niche.

-Key Features:
+Key features

 - Automatic app and URL tracking